tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Experiments on your own

-1. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **8-bit Timer/Counter0 with PWM > Modes of Operation**) and describe the main differences between:
-   * Normal mode,
-   * Clear Timer on Compare mode,
-   * Fast PWM mode, and
-   * Phase Correct PWM Mode.

-2. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **16-bit Timer/Counter1 with PWM > Register Description**) and configure Timer/Counter1 to generate a PWM (Pulse Width Modulation) signal on channel B (pin PB2, OC1B).
+1. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **16-bit Timer/Counter1 with PWM > Register Description**) and configure Timer/Counter1 to generate a PWM (Pulse Width Modulation) signal on channel B (pin PB2, OC1B).
 Configure Timer/Counter1 as follows:
    * Compare output mode, Fast PWM in register TCCR1A: non-inverting mode (Clear OC1A/OC1B on Compare Match, set OC1A/OC1B at BOTTOM),
    * Waveform generation in registers TCCR1A and TCCR1B: Fast PWM, 10-bit,
    * Select clock prescaler in TCCR1B: 8 or 64,